AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 |:--:|
 | *Figure 1.
 First experimental apparatus with 1" diameter filter and 1/8" outlet tube.
 Influent water comes in through the bottom and out through the angled outlet and the top.* |

 The original idea for the new apparatus was to have a 1" angled tube stemming from the 1" filter.
 This proved nearly impossible to fabricate, so as in Figure 2, a 3/4" angled outlet pipe was used instead.
 In this test, the same steps were taken, dry sand was poured to determine how sand would travel.
 Then water was added, which caused sand to move several inches up into the outlet tube.
 However, the level of sand retreated once the pumps were turned on and operating at backwash and operational speeds.
+More elaboration on these filter experiments are below in experimental procedures.

 | ![apparatus for testing length of filter shelves](images/one_inch_outlet.jpg) |
 |:--:|